deadlyvipers/dojo_rules/introduction.md

 "On my way to becoming a GitHub Master.
 I love Ruby and JavaScript."

+List of deadly skills:
+* Git
+* JavaScript
+* Ruby